sbravyi/symmetric_group_characters/docs/index.rst

 ..
-Character Builder documentation master file, created by sphinx-quickstart on Mon Jan 20 13:11:20 2025.
+Champs documentation master file, created by sphinx-quickstart on Mon Jan 20 13:11:20 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 MPS algorithms for Sn characters and Kostka numbers
 ====================================================